Welcome to the VA Handbook!

 More than just business advice

-Working as a VA and being a business owner are two very different things.
+Working as a Virtual Assistant and being a business owner are two very different things.

-A VA needs to be detail-orientated in order to support their clients, but they also need to have bigger-picture skills in order to make their own decisions and steer their own business in the right direction.
+A VA needs to be detail-orientated to support their clients, but they also need to have bigger-picture skills so they can make decisions that will steer their business in the right direction.

 The first one will come naturally (you’re a freakin’ stationery-loving admin machine, after all) but the second one probably won’t.

-This is why a lot of my content focuses on how to be a good business owner and not just how to become a Virtual Assistant.
+This is why a lot of my content focuses on how to be a good business owner and not just how to set up a Virtual Assistant business.

-Because you need both if you want to be successful.
+Because you need to be able to do both if you want to be successful.

 And what you won’t